MicrosoftDocs/azure-docs/articles/app-service/app-service-web-get-started-dotnet-framework.md

    ![Publish from project overview page](./media/app-service-web-get-started-dotnet-framework/publish-app-framework-vs2019.png)

-1. In **App Service Create new**, your options depend on whether you are signed in to Azure already and whether you have a Visual Studio account linked to an Azure account.
+1. In **App Service Create new**, your options depend on whether you're signed in to Azure already and whether you have a Visual Studio account linked to an Azure account.
 Select either **Add an account** or **Sign in** to sign in to your Azure subscription.
 If you're already signed in, select the account you want.

    > [!NOTE]
    > If you're already signed in, don't select **Create** yet.